GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/PREINSTALL.md

-> :warning: Note: The Vertex Matching Engine Public Endpoints feature and PaLM API are currently in public preview.
+> ⚠️ The Vertex Matching Engine Public Endpoints feature and PaLM API are currently in public preview.
 >
 > For details and limitations, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/matching-engine/deploy-index-public) and [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).
 >